chrisjdfast/chrisjdfast/README.md

 ## Hi there 👋
 I'm Chris, and I'm mostly a Blender user doing 3D and VFX, but I want to learn how to code with python to make some addons.
 That's why I'm here! <br>
-So far I've made a [lensflare nodegroup](https://chrisfast.gumroad.com/l/easy-lens-flares) for the compositor, that I didn't have to write code for that.<br>
+So far I've made a [lensflare nodegroup](https://chrisfast.gumroad.com/l/easy-lens-flares) for the compositor, but I didn't have to write code for that.<br>
 I also have a super part time [youtube channel](https://www.youtube.com/@chrisfastmedia).

 <!--